 Career Outcomes

 At the College of Arts and Science, our focus is on teaching fundamental knowledge and a set of skills that will prepare students for any career.
-Graduates leave the college knowing how to think critically, communicate effectively, question analytically, and explore deeply, regardless of whether their degrees are in Chemistry or English, Art or Anthropology, Mathematics or Philosophy.
-Since these are the skills employers want most—even above specific technical or field-based skills—our graduates are well-positioned to compete and succeed in a rapidly changing economy.
+Graduates leave the college knowing how to think critically, communicate effectively, question analytically, and explore deeply, regardless of whether their degrees are in chemistry or English, art or anthropology, mathematics or philosophy.
+Armed with both broad knowledge and specific technical skills, our graduates are well-positioned to compete and succeed in a rapidly changing economy.

 Visit the Vanderbilt Career Center website to learn how the university supports students in aligning their studies with successful careers!